go-skynet/localai-website/content/models/_index.en.md

 ```

 where:
-- `model-gallery` is the repository
+- `model-gallery` is the repository.
+It is optional and can be omitted.
+If the repository is omitted LocalAI will search the model by name in all the repositories.
+In the case the same model name is present in both galleries the first match wins.
 - `bert` is the model name in the gallery

 {{% notice note %}}